Rolandisimo/clean-code/code-smells/mysteriousVariable.md

  */
 ```

-An example taken from `https://github.com/gcanti/fp-ts`.
+An example taken from https://github.com/gcanti/fp-ts.
 I want to note that if you write a service that will rarely be altered or read, then this format is totally fine. <br /><br />
-However, if you catch the `functional programming disease` and obfuscate everything while your colleagues _(or even you)_ read the above code over and over again, then please resort to human readable, self-explanatory names.
-You're not paid for short variable names.
+However, if you catch the _functional programming disease_ and obfuscate everything while your colleagues _(or even you)_ read the above code over and over again, then please resort to human readable, self-explanatory names.